brianhill/oscillations-and-waves/index.md

 * [Preliminary Syllabus](./OscillationsAndWavesSyllabus.pages.pdf) containing essentially the same information as is on these web pages.

+## Required Resources

+### Computing Resources

+* Mathematica license: Desktop and Cloud is $75/year for a student.
+There is also a semester (six-month) plan for $50, and even a monthly plan, for $10/month, which would work fine and save you another $10 if you only used it for the four months from early-January to early-May (see also Computing Resources! section below)
+* You need a laptop on which you can install your own copy of Mathematica.
+Disk space is critical: 18 GB is required if you install the local documentation.
+9 GB is tight but doable without local documentation.
+* For further details on required computing resources, see email to the entire community sent Dec.
+15th, and Andy and David's Dec.
+16th follow-ups.

+### Texts

+The text we will start off with is freely available on-line, so you do not need a physical copy:

+* Stephen Wolfram, *An Elementary Introduction to the Wolfram Language, 3rd Edition,* Wolfram Media, Inc., 2023 [Online version](https://www.wolfram.com/language/elementary-introduction/3rd-ed/index.html.en)

+If you want a physical copy, get the 3rd edition ([Amazon link](https://www.amazon.com/Elementary-Introduction-Wolfram-Language/dp/1944183078)).

+For the physics theory, I will prepare handouts.

 ## Overview

 ### The First Course within the Course